 The amount of the Tax Credits requested cannot be increased after the Application has been submitted to OHFA.
 After underwriting, the amount of Credits may be reduced.
 Credits also may be reduced at Carryover and/or final if the underwriting supports a lower amount.

-The applicable percentage will be the average percentage of the previous September to November for Applications submitted in the first funding period and the average percentage of the previous March to May for Applications submitted in the second funding period.
-OHFA will comply with any new legislation passed.
-The 9% rate has been permanently fixed.
+The applicable percentage for both the 4% and 9% rates have been permanently fixed.

 130% Boost -Developments located in a QCT, DDA, or Opportunity Zone are eligible for the 130% Eligible Basis increase (boost).